Proposed legislation seeking to protect women in sports passes in the state's House Education Committee

 A hearing on the proposed legislation was held in August 2021, to which the PA House Democrats LGBTQ+ Equality Caucus responded.
 Members of the caucus stated Republicans are "advocating for open discrimination of LGBTQ+ youth" and accuse the bill of being a "solution in search of a problem."

-“There are real issues with gender parity in sports when it comes to funding, resources, pay equity, and more," said caucus member and Education Committee member state Rep. Mary Isaacson, D-Phila.
+“There are real issues with gender parity in sports when it comes to funding, resources, pay equity, and more," said caucus member and Education Committee member state Rep. Mary Isaacson (D-Philadelphia).
 "Promoting baseless fears about trans athletes does nothing to address those real problems.
 Instead, it jeopardizes athletes’ mental health due to increased scrutiny and open discrimination.”

 Shortly after Tuesday's vote by the House Education Committee, the caucus put out another statement calling the move "unconscionable," and an "inflammatory move meant to spark a culture war."